KirilTan/Masters-Degree-Business-Analytics/Semester-II/Data-Dimensionality-Reduction-Models/theory/Topic1_PCA.md

 The “standard” workflow (and what scikit-learn assumes you mean by PCA):

 ### ✅ Step 1: Center the data
 Subtract the mean so each feature has mean 0.

 ### ✅ Step 2: Standardize (usually)

+> If all features are already on the same scale/unit (rare in business data), centering alone may be enough; otherwise standardization is strongly recommended.
-Divide by standard deviation so features become unit-free and comparable.
+<br>Divide by standard deviation so features become unit-free and comparable.

 📌 Why this matters: If one feature is measured in big units (e.g., “income in EUR”) it can dominate variance and “hijack” PCA.

 ### ✅ Step 3: Compute covariance matrix + eigendecomposition (or SVD)
 PCA relies on eigenvectors/eigenvalues of the covariance matrix (or an SVD-based equivalent).

 ### ✅ Step 4: Sort components by explained variance
 Largest eigenvalue → PC1, then PC2, etc.

 ### ✅ Step 5: Project onto the top *k* components
 Your new reduced features are the coordinates in the PC basis.

 ---